jackiboi307/cargo-short/README.md

 Currently, you only get warnings and errors - sooner or later I'll add the other stuff.

-The output includes file names, line numbers, the message and label, and a code snippet.
-The code snippet includes highlighting using a red undercurl, and if there is any compiler suggestion it is included in bold green.
+The output includes file names, line numbers, the message and label, and a code snippet. ~~The code snippet includes highlighting using a red undercurl, and if there is any compiler suggestion it is included in bold green.~~ Update: suggestions and the red undercurl were removed as they sometimes did not work well.

-Because of very limited testing, errors are likely, and there is no error handling.
+Because of limited testing, errors are likely, and there is no error handling.
 I'll make sure to add that, but please report any errors!